The-going/evlproject/content/dovetail/porting/devnotes.md

 board hangs eventually.
 {{% /notice %}}

+### Hard interrupt masking in clock chip handlers

+The only valid way of sharing a clock tick device between the in-band and out-of-band stages is to access it through [the tick proxy]({{%relref "dovetail/porting/timer.md" %}}).
+For this reason, we don't need to enforce [hard interrupt masking]({{%relref "dovetail/pipeline/interrupt-protection.md" %}}) in clock chip handlers to make them pipeline-safe, because once proxying is active for a tick device, hardware interrupts are off across calls to its handlers when applicable.
+As a result, either all accesses to the clock chip handlers are proxied and proper masking is already in place, or there is no proxy, which means the in-band kernel is still controlling the device, in which case there is no way we might conflict with out-of-band accesses.

+Obviously, this fact does not preclude why we would still want to serialize CPUs when accessing shared data there, in which case [hard locking]({{%relref "dovetail/pipeline/locking.md" %}}) should be in place to ensure this.

 ### Make no assumption in virtualizing arch_local_irq_restore()

 Do not make any assumption with respect to the current interrupt state